Skip to content

 Dilder Hub — All-In-One Firmware

-The combined firmware that brings together all Dilder features: animated octopus with 16 moods, joystick menu navigation, WiFi scanning with on-screen keyboard, active buzzer with sound patterns, MPU-6050 accelerometer/gyroscope with pedometer, battery monitoring, and 10 navigable screens.
+The combined firmware that brings together all Dilder features: animated octopus with 16 moods, joystick menu navigation, accelerometer-driven auto-rotation (wide + tall "longways" layouts), a step / activity tracker, WiFi with saved networks and NTP clock sync, Bluetooth LE phone pairing, WiFi OTA updates, an active buzzer with sound patterns, battery monitoring, and navigable menu screens.

 Features